Digital Menus: what they are and how to build them

 What is a digital menu?

 A digital menu is any menu which is online.
-That includes a menu pdf added to a Wix site; the biggest subcategory of digital menus is order and pay systems, a type of mobile ordering menu which allows you to both place orders and pay.
+That includes a menu pdf added to a website, but the biggest subcategory of digital menus is order and pay systems, a type of mobile ordering menu which allows you to order and pay for items on your own device.

 How to choose between digital menu providers

-Digital menus have become widespread following the UK’s mandatory table order rules, but we think they’re here to stay in the long-term.
-They boast various benefits for the hospitality industry – for instance, they boost customer spending, elevate the customer experience, and make business operations smoother.
+Digital menus have become widespread following the UK’s mandatory table order rules, but we think they’re here to stay in the long term.
+They boast various benefits for the hospitality industry – they boost customer spending, elevate the customer experience, and make business operations smoother.

 If you’re looking to set up a digital menu for your restaurant, pub, or cafe, it’s important to choose an option that ticks these boxes: